h2o-DS/uconn_numpy_tutorials/README.md

 # UConn NumPy tutorial development
 ## Prof. Ryan C. Cooper
+### This is our own repository for testing git and GitHub

 This semester we are developing Jupyter notebooks for the [NumPy tutorials repository](https://github.com/numpy/numpy-tutorials.git).
 We